 Cost Implication

-Argon gas between windows has higher insulation properties than air.
+Argon between windows has higher insulation properties than air.
 As such, they come with a higher cost.
 This can be enough to turn off otherwise prospective buyers.
-It’s worthwhile pointing out that the difference will usually be made back over time with the money saved.
+It’s worthwhile pointing out that the difference will usually be made back over time with the money saved because of the heat loss prevention through the window glass.

 Leakage